 Origin: North American cultivar

-Preferred Situation: Full sun; well draining fertile soil
+Preferred Situation: Full sun; well draining evenly moist humus rich fertile garden soil.

 Open pollinated.
 Bigger the roots at transplant (mid May) bigger the harvest.
 Prune sparingly.
 Protect from rain; water at plant base never foliage except foliar feeds.
 Heavy feeder; use balanced organic fertilizer.
 Excess nitrogen= leaves no fruit; no calcium=blossom end rot; extreme heat=blossom drop.